yudizhangzyd/ISU-StatGen/content/home/hero.md

 **We are interested in mathematics, statistics and computing with application to biology.**

-We meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall.
+We meet on Wednesdays at 3:10 pm this semester (Spring 2020) in 401 Carver Hall, feel free to join us.